odea-project/qAlgorithms/report/report.md

 a reasonable benchmark for the computers used within labs.

 Performance is massively superior to the R script, even when including the inefficient csv parsing.
-The julia script has comparable speeds for subsetting, but does not provide any of the additional functions nor does the DQSB calculation function correctly.
+The Julia script has comparable speeds for subsetting but does not provide any of the additional functions, nor does the DQSB calculation function correctly.
 The goal of providing an optimized tool was met to the degree that work with very large datasets should be possible even on limited hardware within a reasonable timeframe, provided the entire dataset fits into RAM.

 During development, it was observed that using long doubles when calculating the DQS has an effect up to the fifth digit.
-Since this change did not effect the obtained bins by any metric, it was reverted for an increase in performance.
+Since this change did not affect the obtained bins by any metric, it was reverted for an increase in performance.

 ### Test Criteria for Bin Correctness